02.02.2021

 Conclusion: Choosing React-select dropdown for long lists or not?

 React-select is a great choice for dropdown components in React applications.
-We analized react-select options, how the react-select component might break for a large list use case, while also discussed how to handle it.
+We analized react-select options, and how the react-select component might break for a large list use case, while also discussed how to handle it.
 React-select dropdown is smart to provide a strong customization API, which should be a consideration when choosing an open-source component.

 Moreover, we explained how to use react-window, as a very straightforward solution to handling large amounts of data, and rendering long lists efficiently.